box/developer.box.com/content/guides/embed/ui-elements/viewers-and-events.md

 ## 360 Image viewer

-The 360 image viewer renders a preview of an image stored as an equirectangular projection (often taken with a special camera).
+The 360 image viewer renders a preview of an image stored as an equirectangular projection (often taken with a 360 camera).

 ### Behavior